The College hosts ten research units and is affiliated with numerous other University of Kentucky research centers and institutes:

 John Balk, Director, (859) 257-4582;

 Serving as the focal point in the state for interdisciplinary transportation research, the center works closely with the Kentucky Transportation Cabinet, the Federal Highway Administration, and various other private and governmental agencies to develop innovative transportation technological advances.
-An ongoing technology-transfer program provides services to local governmental transportation agencies as well as the private sector through training programs, workshops, conferences, technical publications, and on-site consultation.
+An ongoing technology-transfer program provides services to local government transportation agencies as well as the private sector through training programs, workshops, conferences, technical publications, and on-site consultation.
 The center’s research capabilities span a wide range of areas with a major & focus on applied research and problem solving for the Transportation Cabinet.
 Their areas of expertise closely follow the traditional civil engineering discipline, including pavement, materials, structures, traffic/safety, geotech, construction management, environmental analysis, intelligent transportation systems, and policy and systems analysis.
 The center provides a myriad of opportunities for undergraduate and graduate students to benefit from hands-on experience addressing transportation issues.

 Joe Crabtree, Ph.D., P.E.